 Research Progress Related to Gout

 Over the last several decades, research has greatly increased our understanding of the immune system, genetics, and biology.
-The NIAMS continues to support researchers studying ways to better manage gout and its symptoms including:
+NIAMS and the National Institutes of Health continue to support researchers studying ways to better manage gout and its symptoms including:

-- Studying the biology of the joints to help understand how gout develops and recurs.
+- Studying the biology of the joints to help understand the molecular underpinnings of the disease.

 - Researching how genetics and environmental factors can lead to gout.

-- Determining which medications and dosages are the most effective.
+- Determining which medications and dosages are the most effective and safest.

-- Studying which cells are involved in gout attacks.
+- Researching which cells are involved in gout attacks.

 - Studying how diet can prevent gout flares and affect symptoms.